PUBLISHED September 30th, 2020 05:00 am | UPDATED October 4th, 2020 01:46 pm

-From art-jamming to floral arrangement, and even prata-flipping, there are no end to things you can learn and do in Singapore – who said we were boring?
+From art-jamming to floral arrangement, there are no end to things to do in Singapore – who said we were boring?
 Pottery making has also been catching on amidst the more hands-on folks in our city because, well, there’s nothing quite like making your own crockery from scratch instead of buying mass manufactured works off shelves.
-So, here are five studios with classes and open sessions if you’d like experience working with clay (and perhaps sitting at the pottery wheel à la Ghost).
+So, here are six places with classes and open sessions if you’d like experience working with clay (and perhaps sitting at the pottery wheel à la Ghost).

 Goodman Ceramic Studio

 Nestled within the arts enclave of Goodman Art Centre, the spacious Goodman Ceramic Studio is a good place for both beginners and experienced ceramists.
 With up to eight kilns and a variety of equipment and clay – Goodman Ceramic Studio also supplies exclusive brands of clay and their own glaze – at your disposal, create as you see fit within a likeminded community when you head down for a session.

 Offering both classes and completed ceramics for purchase at specialty boutiques, Euphoramics is the place to get personal with clay as you work under the tutelage of trained teacher Loy Yan Ling.
 With the choice of either three-hour workshops or sets of specialised two-and-a-half hour studio classes for more in-depth learning of techniques, the classes focus on the therapeutic experiences of creating your own individual pieces in a shared setting.
 All items are made with stoneware clay and glazed with a mixture of commercial and studio mixed glazes.